ParAlg/gbbs/README.md

 Build system:
 * [Bazel](https://docs.bazel.build/versions/master/install.html) 2.1.0
+* Make --- though our primary build system is Bazel, we also maintain Makefiles for those who wish to run benchmarks without installing Bazel.

 The default compilation uses a lightweight scheduler developed at CMU (Homemade) for parallelism, which results in comparable performance to Cilk Plus.
 The